 Warren Buffett has famously said “If I ran a business school there would be only 2 courses, how to value a business and how to think about markets.”.
 This course is based on the first part of that quote (my Private Equity courses are based on the second parts).

 The course is a finance elective with a simple goal.
 After taking this course, a student should be able to read a financial statement, look at a real estate project or look at a random company and be able to figure out what it is really worth.
 And he or she should be able to do this with only a pen and paper.
 Warren Buffett does not use Excel or a computer.
 And neither do the students in this course.
-Every session, students take apart 1-2 companies and come with valuations for them (no computers allowed).
+Every session, students take apart 1-2 companies and come up with valuations for them – with no computers allowed.
 They then present their answers to the rest of the class.

-PE Investment Committee is a finance elective focused on making private equity and other private investments.
+PE Investment Committee is a finance elective focused on making private equity and other private investments and acquisitions.
 This course is a simulation and is designed to complement traditional private equity and venture courses.
 Having taken private equity previously is not required.

 Each class is similar to the meeting of an investment committee of a private equity firm, with the students acting as the committee members.
 In each session, the committee discusses and decides on 1-2 deals.
 The goal of the course is for students to make actual investment decisions every session, to present these decisions to the rest of the class and get feedback on their decisions.

 Overall, this course creates an exercise in which students must make decisions on what they would do with real-life investments.
-The goal is for the course to become a place that trains private equity and other deal-makers – and also provides an opportunity to network with each other.
+The course is a place that trains private equity and other deal-makers – and also provides an opportunity to network.

 Prior the first class, students will be required to watch 3-5 videos and complete online exercises.
 This will cover a lot of the basic frameworks and will enable more class time to be spent on cases (and less on lecturing).
 This class does not cover valuation techniques due to time constraints.
 We use multiples only.

 This courses builds on the Private Equity Investment Committee course.
-It focuses on more analyzing more complicated companies – especially software, technology, and internet companies.
+It focuses on more complicated companies – especially software, technology, and internet companies.
 And companies dealing with digital transformation and disruption.

-The goal of this course is for students to leave understanding the strategies of the master investors.
+The goal of this course is for students to master the strategies of the master investors.
 And to be able to spot their use in current events and to draw on them for their own projects.
 This course is appropriate for undergraduate, masters of finance and MBS students.

-This is a strategy course about the development and frontiers of business China.
+This is a strategy course about the frontiers of business China.
 It includes topics such as urbanization, consumer China, digital China and manufacturing.
-This course was the basis of my One Hour China books – which hasve been on the bestseller list for +4 years.
+This course was the basis of my One Hour China books – which have been on the bestseller list for +4 years.